anuragjain-git/chess-ai/README.md

 # Chess Game

 A simple chess game implemented in Python using the Pygame library.
+It features a basic AI that calculates the optimal move by peeking DEPTH moves ahead.
+The AI assesses positions and scores only.

 ![Untitled video - Made with Clipchamp](https://github.com/anuragjain-git/chess/assets/98457054/bfdea7e5-502b-4852-a2c9-115ea32e45da)